a-wf/demo-stock-handler/README.md

 There are an administrator commands which can add new user accounts, new products, it can also delete account, increase or decrease an amount of products in stock.

 There are also secured (by apiKey) public commands to list products, to list what products are holded by an user account, to hold new products, to inscreas and descrease an amount of holded products and to take out from the depot holded products.
+If an account is deleted without move out the holded products, products will be returned to the depot stock.

 This service is packaged in a docker image to easly deploy and test.